East Coast Integrated Depot

 Opening Year 2026

 East Coast Integrated Depot is an integrated multi-level MRT and Bus depot facility currently under construction.
-Expected to be completed in 2025, it will serve the East West Line (EWL), Downtown Line (DTL) and the Thomson-East Coast Line (TEL), integrated with a bus depot.
+Expected to open in 2026, it will serve the East West Line (EWL), Downtown Line (DTL) and the Thomson-East Coast Line (TEL), integrated with a bus depot.
 It will replace the existing Changi Depot currently serving the EWL.

 Initially targeted for completion in 2024, the depot has been delayed by one year due to the COVID-19 pandemic.
 In the Ministry of Transport Committee of Supply Debate 2024, the opening period for East Coast Integrated Depot was updated to be delayed to Year 2026.

-The depot is built in Upper Changi just off Upper Changi Road East, bordered by Upper Changi Road East, the existing Changi Depot, Laguna Golf Green and the Sungei Bedok canal.
+The depot is built in Upper Changi just off Upper Changi Road East, bordered by Upper Changi Road East, the existing Changi MRT Depot, Laguna Golf Green and the Sungei Bedok canal.
 It houses three train depots and one bus depot in a single 360,000 square metre site, touted as the first of its kind in the world.
-It will be able to house around 220 trains and 760 buses*, and LTA estimated savings of 440,000 square metres of land should the depots have been built separately.
+It will be able to house around 220 trains and over 500 buses.

 By optimising land use in a land-scarce Singapore, the depot not only releases valuable land for other uses, but its stacked design also results in an efficient structural scheme that allows sharing of facilities.
 The LTA estimates savings of 440,000 square metres of land with the stacked design.